sytzez/site/content/blog/modes-of-solfege.md

         C---A
 ```

-Music's main medium is sound, but it can also be represented by symbols in what's called musical notation.
+Music's primary medium is sound.
+Another common medium, especially before the invention of audio recording, is music notation, which is written using special musical symbols known as 'notes'.
-Besides symbols, musical can be described in written or spoken language.
+Besides being represented by symbols, music can be described in written or spoken language.
-Recognition means recognising the sound, notation and terminology of music.
+The availability of musicological terminology can make verbal descriptions as precise or even preciser than musical notation.

-Reproduction means reproducing the sound, writing the notation and describing music accurately.
+With these three forms in mind, solfege teaches the ability of understanding each of those representations, as well as being able to accurately reproduce the same musical idea in another representation.

 ## The three representations

 A musical element is the smallest building block of music such as a pitch, an interval or a note value.
-Each musical element can be expressed in three different representations.
+Each musical element can be expressed in three different representations mentioned before.
-If you can recognise and reproduce each representation, you have mastered the solfege of that musical element.
+If you can recognise and reproduce each representation, you have mastered the solfege of that specific musical element.
 The three reperesentations of a musical element are: its sound, its name and its notation.

 ```mermaid